bahim22/work/Docs2/Aplus_prac.md

   - used to connect keyboards, mouse, printers etc.
   - allows for the continual connection of peripheral devices, that you can use whenever the mobile device is connected
 - `digitizer` is a device that takes analog input in the form of written or drawn content, such as by a finger or stylus, and converts it into digital images (touchscreen)
+  - input device that translates analog data into format that a pc can process.
+It's part of a mobile devices screen that enables controlling the device w/ stylus, touchpen, finger
 - `inverter`: small circuit board behind LCD panel that converts DC current into AC current
 - top part of the clamshell include the backlight, inverter (for LCDs), screen, digitizer, webcam, mic and Wi-Fi antenna (connected to mobo by a wire running through the top to bottom of clamshell)
 - mobile display units: